 ECSS-Q-ST-70-01_0500173

-Monitoring of molecular and particulate contaminants in vacuum facilities shall be achieved using the witness or the QCM method, or a combination of both.
+Monitoring of molecular and particulate contaminants in vacuum facilities shall be achieved using:

+for all contamination sensitive and contamination critical items the QCM together with the witness method, including auxiliary items, and

+for all non-contamination sensitive and non-contamination critical items the QCM or the witness method or a combination of both.

 ECSS-Q-ST-70-01_0500174

-When using the witness method the temperature and location of witnesses shall be representative of the item.
+When using the witness method, the temperature and location of witnesses shall be representative of the item.

 1 Witnesses (for both molecular and particulate contamination) can be placed on or near suspect places for a specified time and then subjected to one of the standard analyses.